nas256/ece3400_team13/labs/lab4.md

 # Lab 4: Radio Communication and Map Drawing
 ## Objective
 The objective of this lab was to build off of the work we did in Lab 3 and draw a full maze on a VGA monitor while updating it in real time with information recieved from our robot.
-This information is transmitted through radio communication from our robot to our base station
+This information is transmitted through radio communication from our robot to our base station.
+We split into two groups, one which focused on implementing RF communication, and the other which further developed the FPGA implementation.
+Our two groups came together ultimately to merge our sections.

-While we had similair teams as the previous Lab, we all came together to agree on a communication protocol and worked together to combine the code.
-So all members gained experience with the VGA and radio communication elements.

 In the end we were succesful in implementing a protocol for the robot to accurately communicate to the base station about the current state of the maze: robot's current position, unexplored, and explored areas.
 The protocol also currently dicatates what bits are set aside for relaying walls, presence and frequency of treasures, and a done signal.

 # Radio Team:
-### Members: Norman, Divya, Wenhan
+### Members: Nick, Eric, Julia

 ## Materials:
 - 2 Nordic nRF24L01+ transceivers